 (2) Cash earnings is defined as the cash flow from operations before the net change in non-cash working capital balances, income and mining taxes, and interest paid.
 Cash earnings per share is defined as cash earnings divided by the weighted average number of common shares outstanding during the year.

-(3) Total debt consists of banker's acceptances, debentures, and equipment leases.
+(3) Total debt consists of banker's acceptances, debentures, advanced development loan, and equipment loans and leases.